kevinmilly/K-Base-frontend/README.md

 * [NodeJS](https://nodejs.org/en/)

+### Getting Started

-Depending how you want to get involved, below are some steps if you want to help with development or step up your task management game!
+Depending how you want to get involved, below are some steps if you want to help with development or use learn more effectively.

 ### End User Setup